-Interactive visits between you and your Personal Network Physician using phone, interactive video, internet messaging applications and email are intended to make it more convenient for you to receive medically appropriate Covered Telemedicine Services.
-When available, you may receive Covered Telemedicine Services listed under the Benefits and Cost Sharing section, subject to Section 14: General Exclusions and General Limitations.
-You are not required to use interactive Telemedicine Services, but if you do plan deductible may apply.
+Interactive visits between You and Your Personal Network Physician using phone, interactive video, internet messaging applications and email are intended to make it more convenient for You to receive medically appropriate Covered Telemedicine Services.
+When available, You may receive Covered Telemedicine Services listed under the Benefits and Cost Sharing section, subject to Section 13: General Exclusions and General Limitations.
+You are not required to use interactive Telemedicine Services, but if You do, Your plan deductible may apply. https://about.kaiserpermanente.org/our-story/our-care/is-telehealth-right-for-you.